-Called Fragments, the vessels are cast from bronze in shape of partially melted polystyrene forms created by Lamba.
+Called Fragments, the vessels are cast from bronze in moulds created from partially melted polystyrene forms created.

 "It is almost never recycled, as its low density makes it a very costly process," said Lamba.